JH-Zhou/HandyCNV/README.md

 [18.
 How do we convert coordinates for CNV, CNVR, ROH, or any other intervals?](https://jh-zhou.github.io/HandyCNV/articles/HandyCNV.html#18-how-do-we-convert-coordinates-for-cnv-cnvr-roh-or-any-other-intervals-)

 # Feature request
-If you have any speicial requirments for this package, please fell free to sumbit your demands via this link: [Submit Requirments](https://github.com/JH-Zhou/HandyCNV/issues/new?assignees=&labels=&template=feature-request.md), we are happy to add the new features to meet your needs.
+If you have any special requirements for this package, please feel free to sumbit your demands via this link: [Submit Requirments](https://github.com/JH-Zhou/HandyCNV/issues/new?assignees=&labels=&template=feature-request.md), we are happy to add the new features to meet your needs.

 # Bug report
-If you find any bug while using this package, please tell us via this link: [Bug Report](https://github.com/JH-Zhou/HandyCNV/issues/new?assignees=&labels=&template=bug_report.md), we will fix it as soon as possiable.
+If you find any errors while using this package, please tell us via this link: [Bug Report](https://github.com/JH-Zhou/HandyCNV/issues/new?assignees=&labels=&template=bug_report.md), we will fix it as soon as possible.